jay-babu/mason-null-ls.nvim/README.md

     -- A list of sources to install if they're not already installed.
     -- This setting has no relation with the `automatic_installation` setting. ensure_installed = {},
+    -- Enable or disable null-ls methods to get set up -- This setting is useful if some functionality is handled by other plugins such as `conform` and `nvim-lint` methods = {
+        diagnostics = true,
+        formatting = true,
+        code_actions = true,
+        completion = true,
+        hover = true,
+    },
     -- Run `require("null-ls").setup`.
     -- Will automatically install masons tools based on selected sources in `null-ls`.
     -- Can also be an exclusion list.